Holistic Continual Learning under Concept Drift with Adaptive Memory Realignment: Related Work

 \section{Related Work}

-\textbf{Continual Learning:} Efforts to address catastrophic forgetting can be broadly categorized into three approaches \cite{DBLP:journals/corr/abs-2010-15277}: rehearsal methods, regularization techniques, and network expansion strategies.
+\textbf{Continual Learning:} Efforts to address catastrophic forgetting can be broadly categorized into three approaches \citep{DBLP:journals/corr/abs-2010-15277}: rehearsal methods, regularization techniques, and network expansion strategies.

-Regularization methods constrain the learning process to reduce forgetting.
-Kirkpatrick et al. \cite{DBLP:journals/corr/KirkpatrickPRVD16} proposed a regularization approach using the Fisher Matrix to preserve key parameters from previous tasks.
-Similarly, Zenke et al. \cite{zenke2017continuallearningsynapticintelligence} introduced a per-parameter regularization technique based on quadratic loss.
-Another method, presented in \cite{DBLP:journals/corr/LiH16e}, use predictions from a model trained on prior tasks as a knowledge distillation-based regularizer for new tasks.
-Petit et al. \cite{petit2023fetrilfeaturetranslationexemplarfree} developed a pseudo-feature generation strategy that freezes the backbone after the initial task.
-In the work of \cite{zhuang2024dsaldualstreamanalyticlearning}, a frozen backbone is also utilized, but the authors frame Continual Learning as a Concatenated Recursive Least Squares problem to compute weight updates through a closed-form solution.
+Regularization methods constrain the learning process to reduce forgetting. \citet{DBLP:journals/corr/KirkpatrickPRVD16} proposed a regularization approach using the Fisher Matrix to preserve key parameters from previous tasks.
+Similarly, \citet{zenke2017continuallearningsynapticintelligence} introduced a per-parameter regularization technique based on quadratic loss.
+Another method, presented in \citet{DBLP:journals/corr/LiH16e}, use predictions from a model trained on prior tasks as a knowledge distillation-based regularizer for new tasks. \citet{petit2023fetrilfeaturetranslationexemplarfree} developed a pseudo-feature generation strategy that freezes the backbone after the initial task.
+In the work of \citet{zhuang2024dsaldualstreamanalyticlearning}, a frozen backbone is also utilized, but the authors frame Continual Learning as a Concatenated Recursive Least Squares problem to compute weight updates through a closed-form solution.

 Rehearsal methods mitigate forgetting by retrieving data from past tasks using memory buffers.
-Even introducing a few learning examples from past tasks \cite{DBLP:journals/corr/abs-1902-10486} could limit the forgetting.
-More advanced rehearsal methods incorporate knowledge distillation \cite{10.5555/3495724.3497059}, asymmetrical cross-entropy loss \cite{DBLP:conf/iclr/CacciaAATPB22} or gradient projection \cite{DBLP:journals/corr/abs-1812-00420}.
-Some methods use data from the buffer to reduce the recency bias in the classifier layer \cite{wu2019largescaleincrementallearning}.
-Other methods specify what samples should be selected for storage \cite{Buzzega2020RethinkingER,aljundi2019onlinecontinuallearningmaximally} or how to effectively retrieve samples from the buffer \cite{harun2024grasprehearsalpolicyefficient}.
+Even introducing a few learning examples from past tasks \citep{DBLP:journals/corr/abs-1902-10486} could limit forgetting.
+More advanced rehearsal methods incorporate knowledge distillation \citep{10.5555/3495724.3497059}, asymmetrical cross-entropy loss \citep{DBLP:conf/iclr/CacciaAATPB22} or gradient projection \citep{DBLP:journals/corr/abs-1812-00420}.
+Some methods use data from the buffer to reduce the recency bias in the classifier layer \citep{wu2019largescaleincrementallearning}.
+Other methods specify what samples should be selected for storage \citep{Buzzega2020RethinkingER, aljundi2019onlinecontinuallearningmaximally} or how to effectively retrieve samples from the buffer \citep{harun2024grasprehearsalpolicyefficient}.
+Recently, weight interpolation between old and new networks was proposed as a complementary mechanism to experience replay \cite{Kozal:2024}.